w3c/wai-people-use-web/_people-use-web/user-stories-eight.md

 ## Barrier examples

 Spelling suggestions
-: **Problem:** "I have difficulty with spelling and sometimes misspell words.
+: **Barrier:** "I have difficulty with spelling and sometimes misspell words.
 Sometimes I don't get the search results I'm looking for."
 : **Works well:** "I like when search tools offer alternative spellings or alternative search suggestions instead of just returning no results."

 Browser settings aren't respected
-: **Problem:** "I use browser settings to specify the font, text size, and line spacing I need but some sites don't display my settings."
+: **Barrier:** "I use browser settings to specify the font, text size, and line spacing I need but some sites don't display my settings."
 : **Works well:** "When I change things in my browser, websites show those settings."

 Distracting pop-ups
-: **Problem:** "Banner ads and popups are distracting and make me lose focus on what I'm doing."
+: **Barrier:** "Banner ads and popups are distracting and make me lose focus on what I'm doing."
 : **Works well:** "It's great when I can turn off these images using the ad blocker in my browser."

 Complex language
-: **Problem:** "Complex language and sentence structure are confusing to me and hard to read and retain.
+: **Barrier:** "Complex language and sentence structure are confusing to me and hard to read and retain.
 : **Works well:** Use short sentences and plain language as much as possible."

 Excessive acronyms and abbreviations
-: **Problem:** "Excessive use of acronyms and abbreviations is distracting and I often must reread several times or sometimes just get stuck and give up."
+: **Barrier:** "Excessive use of acronyms and abbreviations is distracting and I often must reread several times or sometimes just get stuck and give up."
 : **Works well:** "Spell out the complete words of an acronym at least the first time it is used.
 Avoid or explain abbreviations."

 ## Assistive technologies and adaptive strategies used